 - Was my fulfillment strategy successful?
 Did packages reach their destinations quickly at a reasonable expense?

-- How did customers respond to my marketing techniques last year?
+- How did customers respond to my marketing techniques last holiday season?
 What worked?
 What didn’t?

 Record your thoughts throughout this process, and keep your past experiences in mind as you approach this year.

 Create A Holiday Calendar For Your Business

 With so many holidays and sales to consider, it can be difficult to keep track of all your promotions and email blasts.
 To begin, you should decide which sale days your store will participate in.
 Here are a few to consider: